bernmc/flashstor-trueNAS-fancontrol/README.md

 And if that's not enough, the NVMe drives in the Flashstors need to be handled differently from traditional HDDs and SDDs.
 There's no convention as to how many temp sensors there are on an NVME drive, or what temperatures they monitor.
 The script therefor needs to deal with any number of temp sensors on anything up to 12 NVME drives.

 None of the existing fan control methods and scripts I found would work under these circumstances, so it was necessary to adapt them.
 And here we are!

-**IMPORTANT**: iX Systems appear to be progressively limiting the amount of under-the-hood-tinkering that you can do in TrueNAS-SCALE.
-At the time of writing (Sept 2023), *it is not possible to compile the kernel module as described below in the next version of SCALE - Cobia* as there is no access to the 'make' command.
-Tested in Cobia beta and RC - this may change in the release version, in which case I'll update this project.

 ---